zubair-mehboob/Would-You-Rather-App/README.md

 # Would You Rather

-Web app version of the game *"Would You Rather?"* developed as part of the [Udacity React Nanodegree Program](https://www.udacity.com/course/react-nanodegree--nd019).
+Web app version of the game _"Would You Rather?"_ developed as part of the Udacity React Nanodegree Program

 The primary purpose for developing [Would You Rather](https://would-you-rather-reactnd.herokuapp.com/) was to gain exposure to React & Redux, thus core functionality such as